Conservatives & Liberals Ignore Demand for Proof of Canadian Sikh Extremism

 July 22, 2010

-Source: World Sikh Organization of Canada
+Author/Source: World Sikh Organization of Canada

 OTTAWA, ONTARIO - The Word Sikh Organization of Canada is disappointed that both Stephen Harper's government and Michael Ignatieff's Opposition Liberals have failed to provide proof of the so-called Sikh extremism they claim is on the rise in Canada.